TheSoulCat/landing-page/README.md

 # landing-page
-The Odin Project - Landing Page
+The Odin Project - Landing Page Project

 This project is the final project in the CSS portion of The Odin Project foundations course.
+It wa s a challenging, but fun project.